NAMAqI: a novel approach to monitoring aquaculture impacts

 Partners

-Partners: University of Stirling’s Institute of Aquaculture, Cooke Aquaculture Ltd (Orkney and Canada), Dalhousie University, Scottish Association for Marine Science (SAMS) UHI.
+Partners: University of Stirling’s Institute of Aquaculture, Cooke Aquaculture Ltd (Orkney and Canada), Dalhousie University, Scottish Association for Marine Science (SAMS), a partner of UHI.

 Project Leads: Dr Clive Fox, Chris Webb, Natalie Hicks, Jon Grant.